 Implement encryption, access controls, regular system updates, and employee training on security best practices.
 Conduct regular security assessments and audits to detect and address vulnerabilities.

-f) Train employees: Provide comprehensive training and awareness programs to employees on GDPR Principles,data protection obligations, and their roles in ensuring compliance.
-It is imperative to constitute a culture of privacy and data protection within the organisation, emphasising the importance of handling personal data securely and responsibly.
+f) Train Employees: Provide comprehensive training and awareness programs to employees on GDPR Principles, Data Protection obligations, and their roles in ensuring compliance.
+It is imperative to constitute a culture of privacy and Data Protection within the organisation, emphasizing the importance of handling personal data securely and responsibly.

 Conclusion